iandioch/betelgeuse/posts/2016/01/03/cpssd.md

 1. Document everything during your sprints.
 Document your code, document your research, document your documentation.
 If your demo at the end of the sprint is a flop (like mine was), let your documentation show that you *did* put the work in, and don't just let them take your word for it.

-1. If you're looking to stay on campus, put Hampstead higher in your preferences than Larkfield.
-In Larkfield, there are two bedrooms sharing a tiny kitchen and a tiny bathroom.
-In Hampstead, there are 5 bedrooms, each with their own bathroom, and all sharing a very reasonably sized sitting room and kitchen.
-Choose #TeamHampstead.

 1. Don't drop out.
 Do cool projects in your free time.
-Get those sexy [little green squares](http://github.com/iandioch?tab=contributions) on your Github.
-Join Redbrick.
+Get those sexy [little green Github squares](http://github.com/iandioch?tab=contributions).
+Join [Redbrick](http://www.redbrick.dcu.ie/) and get on committee.
+Make a one-page CV.
+Get rid of the second page you sneakily added and *make it one page*.
 Start looking for summer internships from the second week.
-Make a one-page CV.
 Install [linux](../../../../tags/linux.html) on your first day and use it exclusively from then on.
+Get in contact with the older years of CPSSDs (and brickies) and leech onto them for knowledge and gossip in equal parts.
 Keep up with [programming news](http://news.ycombinator.com).
 Do online programming problems (I recommend [Project Euler](../../../../tags/project euler.html)).
-[Be so good they can't ignore you](http://en.wikipedia.org/wiki/Steve_Martin).
+Worship the gods of CPSSD ([God #1](https://twitter.com/TheLukeyB_), [God #2](http://vim.org)). *[Be so good they can't ignore you](http://en.wikipedia.org/wiki/Steve_Martin)*.
 Bring pride to the CPSTD master race.
 [Follow me on Twitter](http://twitter.com/iandioch).